Questions and answers. The basics of Bindle and more.

 You can always send us an email at email@example.com if you have any questions.

-To contact us in relation to exercising your rights under GDPR, please do so through our Data Protection Representative, following the instructions outlined here.
+To contact us in relation to exercising your rights under GDPR (or equivalent UK rules), please do so through our EU and UK Data Protection Representative, following the instructions outlined here.

 The information and reporting available in Bindle will be sufficient to allow you to complete the subject access request but if you have any concerns, please contact us via our GDPR Data Protection Representative, following the instructions outlined here.